Brookgreen Gardens, Murrells Inlet, SC

 I designed this page to connect the American sculptures at Brookgreen with the sculptor, their name, sculpture information, dates and a photo.
 The project has been challenging and rewarding.
-I think this is the only on-line free directory listing with well over 200 sculptures on single page, connecting the Brookgreen statues with sculptors.
+I think this is the only on-line free directory list with list of well over 200 sculptures on single page, connecting the Brookgreen statues with sculptors.

 I am constantly adding more sculptures, artists, and descriptions to this listing.
 If you would like to see a sculpture not listed here, please send me the name and location.
 I will try to locate and photograph it, then add it to this page.
 Thanks to the many people who taken the time to send me an e-mail because they have a request, or because they want to share a story with me.
 Contact me, Patricia Blackstock.
 I would love to hear from you!

 Awards: 2013 - Brookgreen received the Winthrop University Medal of Honor in the Arts, which was established in 2001 to honor those who encourage the arts.
 In April, 2013, Brookgreen was recognized nationally as one of the top 10 public gardens om the United States by TripAdvisor.com

 You are viewing Page 1: A listing of American Sulptures eith names of sculptors, dates and a photo

 Page 2.
 Flowers, plants, trees

 Page 4.
 Special Events, Nights of a Thousand Candles, Harvest Home and more

 My husband and I have been living in Myrtle Beach for 16 years, and we have always enjoyed our Annual Pass to Brookgreen Gardens.

 Join me on Facebook